cwise24/snopsy/docs/module2/6_reset.rst

   git log --oneline

-Here we can see that instead of dropping off the thrid commit message like using ``reset`` would, with ``revert`` it actually adds an extra commit and keeps previous commit messages.
+Here we can see that instead of dropping off the third commit message like using ``reset`` would, with ``revert`` it actually adds an extra commit and keeps previous commit messages.
 This is why revert is the preferred rollback method.

 .. image:: imgs/gitlog_revert.png